Unit 5, Lesson 2

 might pull them apart.
 E.g., the myocardium.

-5. In some tissues, the cells transfer molecules directly from cell to cell as a form of
+5. In some tissues, the cells transfer molecules directly from cell to cell as

 communication.
 E.g., the myocardium.